smallnest/exp/README.md

   - **Phaser**: a reusable synchronization barrier, similar in functionality to java.util.concurrent.Phaser
   - **Notifier**: implement the observer pattern via channel
   - **Shard**: a sharding data structure with lock-free read and write
-  - **TaskGroup**: TaskGroup isrelated to [sync.WaitGroup] and [errgroup.Group] but can control return or not in case of first error occurs and supoort parent context cancel and WaitTimeout.
+  - **TaskGroup**: TaskGroup is related to `sync.WaitGroup` and `errgroup.Group` but it can control return or not in case of first error occurs and supports parent context cancel and WaitTimeout.
   - **atomicx** (developping): add C++ 20 atomic wait/notify feature for go std atomic
     - Pointer[T]
     - Value